WebComponentsGuide/webcomponents.guide/learn/components/rendering.md

 }
 ```

+{% tip "info" %}

+The `.shadowRoot` property is always present on an element.
+It will return an elements _open shadow root_ or `null` if
+it doesn't have one.
+Setting `shadowRoot =` isn't necessary - it's redundant - but it makes the code more readable.

+{% endtip %}

-This DOM tree is exclusive to your Web Component, and the rest of the document can't accidentally influence it.
-You can
+This _ShadowDOM_ tree is exclusive to your Web Component.
+The rest of the document can't accidentally influence it.
+You
-append new elements into a components _ShadowDOM_ (even stylesheets) and it won't impact other parts of the page.
-Other
+can add new elements into a _ShadowDOM_ - even stylesheets - and it won't impact the rest of the DOM.
+Other logic or
-elements can't accidentally reach in to another elements _ShadowDOM_; DOM APIs like `.querySelector()` won't reach into
+styles won't get access to a components _ShadowDOM_.
+CSS selectors do not cross the boundary between the main _light
+DOM_ and the _ShadowDOM_.
+APIs like `.querySelector()`, or `.children` also don't cross this boundary.
+All this means
-different _ShadowDOMs_.
-All this means the _ShadowDOM_ is your components safe space to put whatever content it needs to
+the _ShadowDOM_ is your components safe space to put whatever content it needs to render.
-render.

-One way to make use of this _ShadowDOM_ is to set the `.innerHTML` whenever your element gets connected.
-To do this you
+One way to make use of this _ShadowDOM_ is to use the same DOM APIs to construct the contents.
+For example setting the
-can use the `connectedCallback()` lifecycle function:
+`.innerHTML` whenever your element gets connected.
+To do this you can use the `connectedCallback()` lifecycle function:

 ```js
 class StopWatchElement extends HTMLElement {